Movie Reviews (151-200)

 Believable realistic story about Oslo street boys after WW2 delivering an interesting document of post-war Oslo.
 Stiff acting and a anti-climatic ending ruin some of it's potential and the film needs deeper insight into the characters.

-The Ups: Unique thriller with dark morbid comedy moments based upon a Jo Nesbø novel.
+Unique thriller with dark morbid comedy moments based upon a Jo Nesbø novel.
 Excellent characters without a moral compass make this a refreshing Norwegian movie where most films seem to have a moral at the end.
 A unique scene show people what they should do with a speed control in Norway.
 It's fun to see fish-eyed Aksel Hennie as the film's real star when it is Danish Nicolaj Coster Waldau who looks like one.
 A fun good ride.
 Only the epilogue is unnecessary and seem to be there to explain certain plot points for "Dummies" as if the director don't trust his audience 100% to understand the film's story.

 It is sweet crowd-pleasing family movie.
 Matt Damon is solid in the lead. but the plot is predictable plot with an annoying obvious ending.